cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 ```

 Some interesting facts about the file are:
 1. It has `setuid` property which indicates that the program is run with the privileges of the owner.
 In this case, owner is root.
-So it can be used to escalate privileges.
+So, it can be used to escalate privileges.

 ```bash
     -rwsr-xr-x 1 root root 22612 Nov 24  2011 stack5